zamp21/collabtrans/README.md

     asyncio.run(main())
 ```

-### Example 2: Translating TXT Files (Using `TXTWorkflow`)
+### Example 2: Translating a TXT File (using `TXTWorkflow`)

-For pure text files, the process is simpler as there is no need for document parsing (conversion).
-Here is an example using the asynchronous method.
+For plain text files, the process is simpler as it doesn't require a document parsing (conversion) step.
+Here is an example using the asynchronous approach.

 ```python
 import asyncio